 Use Genuine Netgate Hardware¶

-We highly recommend using official pfSense® hardware from the Netgate Store.
-Our hardware has been developed to assure the community that specific hardware platforms have been thoroughly tested and validated.
+We highly recommend using hardware from the Netgate Store.
+Our hardware has been developed to assure that specific hardware platforms have been thoroughly tested and validated.

 Search for the experiences of others¶

-The experiences of others are a valuable source knowledge which can be found by researching pfSense and hardware compatibility online, especially on the pfSense Forum.
-Reports of failure should not necessarily be considered definitive because problems can arise from a number of issues other than hardware incompatibility.
+The experiences of others are a valuable source of knowledge which can be found by researching pfSense software and hardware compatibility online, especially on the Netgate Forum.
+Reports of failure are not necessarily considered definitive because problems can arise from a number of issues other than hardware incompatibility.